 And we’re here to work ethically; we believe that it’s possible to make change without running ourselves or anyone else into the ground.
 We believe in health, in supporting mental and physical health.
 We work slow when we need to and fast when we can, and try to find ways to make change without burning out ourselves and our allies.
 We want to work thoughtfully, and ethically, and responsibly.

-So far, we’ve produced Live Sound workshops for women, the annual Canadian Festival Report Card, and begun projects to create a database of women in music.
+So far, we’ve produced Live Sound workshops for women, the annual Canadian Festival Report Card, and the Secret Frequency Artist Database, featuring Canadian cis and trans women, trans men, and non-binary artists because bookers have a hard time finding them for some reason.
 We are only beginning.

 Formerly two separate organizations, Secret Frequency and Canadian Women Working in Music, Secret Frequency is an incorporated not-for-profit based in Toronto, Ontario.

-Please do get in touch, but remember that we’re a volunteer-run organization with, at present, one person (hi!) running this website and replying to email.
+Please do get in touch, but remember that we’re a volunteer-run organization.